jwyang/lr-gan.pytorch/README.md

 ### Disclaimer

-This is the implementation code of LR-GAN based on Pytorch.
+This is the reimplementation code of LR-GAN based on Pytorch.
 It is developed based on [Pytorch DCGAN](https://github.com/pytorch/examples/tree/master/dcgan).
 Our original code was implemented based on Torch during the first author's internship.
 All the results presented in our paper were obtained based on the Torch code, which cannot be released since the firm restriction.
 This project is an attempt to reproduce the results in our paper.

 ### Citation